 Lenarz is the assistant athletics director at the College.
 He and his wife Kelly and children Peyton, Casey, Dylan, and Ryder reside in Palos Heights, Illinois.

-Brittany Lee ’10 became part of the coaching staff in the 2012 season.
+Brittany Lee ’10 has been a part of the coaching staff for the past five seasons.
 She is involved in every aspect of the program and assists the varsity and junior varsity teams.
 Lee was a four-year player for Coach Lenarz from 2006-2009.
 As a student-athlete Lee played on the 2008 NAIA Final Four team and on the 2009 NAIA Sweet Sixteen team.
 She also was a member of the team that placed third at the 2007 NCCAA National Championship.
 As a midfielder Lee scored eight goals and had 11 assists in her career.
 She served as a team captain in her senior year and earned the athletics department Women’s Athletics Award.
 In addition she was a scholar-athlete.

 While a student-athlete at Trinity, Lee coached youth soccer teams and at summer camps.
 After graduation, she spent two years working with collegiate teams and youth in the New England area and has served with AmeriCorps as an academic coach for high school athletes.
 Lee has also been a facilitator at an outdoor learning center.